 to global optimality.
 Purely continuous, purely integer, and mixed-integer

 nonlinear problems can be solved with the software.
 The Branch And Reduce

 Optimization Navigator derives its name from its combining constraint

 propagation, interval analysis, and duality in its reduce arsenal with enhanced

 branch and bound concepts as it winds its way through the hills and valleys of

 complex optimization problems in search of global solutions.

-Availability of BARON on the NEOS Server is possible thanks to the
+Sahinidis.
+The availability of BARON on the NEOS Server is possible

-generosity of The GAMS Development Corporation and the providers
+thanks to the generosity of the GAMS Development Corporation and the providers

 of software for the solution of the LP and NLP subproblems solved by